May 18 – May 22

 Image Caption: Tanya Lukin Linklater, How we mark land and how land marks us, video still, 2017.
 Performed by: Tanya Lukin Linklater with Laura Ortman, Elisa Harkins, and Hanako Hoshimi-Caines.
 Courtesy of the artist.

-Ceinwen Gobert (raised in Moose Jaw, Saskatchewan; lives and works in Toronto) is a multidisciplinary artist who has interpreted works for a number of choreographers and companies throughout her career, including W&M Physical Theatre, Paul-Andre Fortier, Darryl Tracy, Brian Solomon, and Signal Theatre.
-Ceinwen worked with Kaha:wi Dance Theatre from 2004-2016, was a company member with Van Grimde Corps Secrets from 2005-2009, and has had the privilege of dancing with Tanya Lukin-Linklater since 2013.
-She is also a Registered Massage Therapist, acupuncture practitioner, and co-owner of Summit Massage Studio.
-Ceinwen graduated with distinction from the collaborative BA program at the University of Calgary and the School of Alberta Ballet.
+Ceinwen Gobert was raised in Moose Jaw, Saskatchewan, and later graduated with distinction from the collaborative BA program at the University of Calgary and the School of Alberta Ballet.
+She is a Toronto based multidisciplinary artist and has had the pleasure of interpreting works for a number of choreographers and companies, including Kaha:wi Dance Theatre, Van Grimde Corps Secrets, W&M Physical Theatre, Paul-Andre Fortier, Darryl Tracy, Brian Solomon, Signal Theatre, and Tanya Lukin Linklater.
+Ceinwen worked with Kaha:wi Dance Theatre from 2004-2016, was a company member with Van Grimde Corps Secrets from 2005-2009, and has been dancing for Tanya Lukin-Linklater since 2013.
+In addition to her work as a dancer, Ceinwen is a visual artist (@ceigart) and co-owner of Summit Massage Studio.

 Laura Ortman (White Mountain Apache, lives and works in Brooklyn, New York) is a soloist musician and composer creating across multiple platforms and is versed in Apache violin, piano, electric guitar, keyboards, and amplified violin.
 She has collaborated with artists such as Tony Conrad, Jock Soto, Raven Chacon, Nanobah Becker, Okkyung Lee, Martin Bisi, Jeffrey Gibson, Caroline Monnet, Tanya Lukin Linklater, Martha Colburn, and In Defense of Memory.
 She has performed at countless venues across the US, Canada and Europe including The Whitney Museum of American Art, The Museum of Modern Art in New York, the Musée d’Art Contemporain de Montréal, The Stone residency, The New Museum, imagineNATIVE Film + Media Arts Festival, The Toronto Biennial, and the Centre Pompidou, Paris.
 In 2008 Ortman founded the Coast Orchestra, an all-Indigenous orchestral ensemble.
 Most recently, Ortman was the recipient of the 2022 United States Artists Fellowship and 2022 Foundation for Contemporary Arts Grants to Artists and was a participating artist in the 2019 Whitney Biennial.